 Laurel is very excited to be teaching at Mclaughlin and wants to create a safe and fun environment for everyone.
 Laurel studied Ballet, Jazz, Tap, Hip Hop, Modern, African, and Contemporary.
-She danced at a studio for thirteen years and competed on a competition team for three years.
-Her favorite dance experiences were captaining the dance team for two years in a row and choreographing dances for her high school dance class.
-She hopes to teach all kinds of styles and make dance as creative and fun as possible for all ages.
+They danced at a studio for thirteen years and competed on a competition team for three years.
+Their favorite dance experiences were captaining the dance team for two years in a row and choreographing dances for their high school dance class.
+They hope to teach all kinds of styles and make dance as creative and fun as possible for all ages.
 Laurel believes learning confidence and leadership skills are the most important things you can learn in a dance studio.

 Sydney Rose began studying musical theatre at age 8, and operatic music at age 10.
 She has participated in opera concerts with a live orchestra including performing The Flower Duet, one of the most difficult Aria’s to perform on a technical vocal level, at the age of 13.
 At 14, Sydney studied under the tutelage of Allison Amidon, a USC Professor of music.
 Her credits include: Maria in “West Side Story,” Hodel in “Fiddler on the Roof,” Marian in “The Music Man,” Maria in “The Sound of Music," Cinderella in “Into the Woods,” and Christine in “Phantom of the Opera,” among others.